 Tipping at your accommodation in Jamaica

 In my very humble opinion, that I keep forcing on you, villas are still infinitely better than resorts.
-But they’re definitely not “all inclusive” if that’s what you’re looking for.
-My advice is to organize a flat rate in advance or request an estimate for the total (without tip*) so you’re prepared.
+But they’re definitely not “all inclusive.”
+Organize a flat rate in advance or request an estimate for the total (without tip*) so you’re prepared.

 Getting used to villa staff

-If you’re like me and not used to this, you may find it strange or uncomfortable to have people working at the house.
-But I got used to it pretty quickly.
+If you’re like me, you may find it strange or uncomfortable to have people working at the house.
+But it’s part of the culture so you should embrace it.
 We loved getting to know the people at our villas, and it’s nice not to have to cook, do dishes, or take out the garbage while you’re on vacation!
 It’s the norm in Jamaica and helps generate jobs so more people can benefit from the booming tourism industry.

-We ate everything from ackee and saltfish for breakfast, spicy jerk chicken for lunch, and barracuda and conch meat – yes, like from the shell! – for dinner.
+We ate ackee and saltfish for breakfast, spicy jerk chicken for lunch, and barracuda and conch meat for dinner.
+(Yes, like from the shell!)

 Things to do after deciding where to stay in Jamaica